storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Basic story

-Here is a simple example of stories for a `Button` component:
+Here is an example of stories for a `Button` component:

 ```js
 import React from 'react';